tbutz12/DockerMicroServiceGUI/README.md

 ```
   There is a pre-configured file that is ran when starting IBM SAS.
 This is to show an example.
 You can however run your own example, by going into a python terminal by:
   python3
-  (your code here)
-  execute
+  [SAS CODE]
+```
 This code will be executed with a default login that I have created for testing purposes.
 It is ran by IBM SAS Educational Edition, and is free for use.
 For more information, a web page will be launched after closing the terminal where this is hosted.
-```

 ## Apache Hadoop